ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

 ==================

 The API calls in this section are all used to create and manipulate QiStreams.
-See `QiStreams <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for a list of supported QiTypes, a discussion of compound indexes, and general information about QiTypes.
+See `QiStreams <https://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for a list of supported QiTypes, a discussion of compound indexes, and general information about QiTypes.

-QiStream management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
+QiStream management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which you access using the ``QiService.GetMetadataService( )`` helper.

 ``GetStreamAsync()``